 Instructions for Inclined Plane Pose

 - Sit with your legs straight in front of you.

-- Keep your hands next to your hips, fingers facing backward.
+- Keep your hands next to your hips, fingers facing backwards.

-- Pulling your shoulders to your ears, open your chest, lean back, and place your hands flat on the floor.
+- Pull your shoulders to your ears, open your chest, lean back, and place your hands flat on the floor.

-- As you breathe in, point your feet, push your hips upward, open your chest, and gently drop your head backward.
+- As you breathe in, point your feet, push your hips upward, open your chest, and gently drop your head backwards.

 - Keep pushing your pelvis up toward the ceiling, feet into the floor, and allow your shoulders to roll back and your chest to expand.

 - Breathing in, look at your feet as you bring your hips down.
 Then lie down on your stomach in Crocodile Pose.